Martin4188/Bears-Across-Borders/Bears-Across-Borders.md

 that lies within distance *l* from the border of *S* as *O* and *W* as the union of *S* and *O*.
 Both *S* and *O* have different bear populations but with the same population density.

+In Miller et al.,(2005) a Multinomial distribution is used as a model for the samples.
+The idea is that we condition on the number of samples observed and for each sample assume that each bear has an equal probability of expelling the sample in question.
+As such the number of samples left by any bear is *B*(*M*,1/*N*) where *M* is the total number of samples and *N* is the total population of bears in the region.
+However the multinomial distribution is slightly difficult to work with especially as due to spatial reasons the number of samples we expect to observe from each bear is not equal for all bears.
+As it is easier to work with each bear having its own independent distribution for the number of samples it leaves we will instead assume each bear leaves samples based on the *B*(*M*,1/*N*) distribution.
+Since the observed values for *M* is relatively large and 1/*N* is relatively small we can approximate the binomial distribution with the poisson distribution *P**o**i**s**s**o**n*(*M*/*N*) = *P**o**i**s**s**o**n*(*λ*<sub>0</sub>).

+A thorough explanation of approximating the multinomial distribution with the poisson distribution can be read in *“On the Poisson approximation to the multinomial distribution”* McDonald & David, (1980).

 The number of samples that bear number *i* leaves is *K*<sub>*i*</sub> ∼ *P**o**i**s**s**o**n*(*λ*<sub>0</sub>).
 For each